GlennStreetman/iplogservice/README.md

 ### Folder Structure

-- Cloudformation: Deployment Scripts for your AWS architecture
+- CloudFormation: Deployment Scripts for your AWS architecture
 - extension: The client-side web application used to log IPs.
 - ipmanagementPage: A simple static site for reviewing logged ips
 - lambda: Source code for backend APIs.